acemod/docker-reforger/README.md

 Simply check-out / copy [the provided docker-compose.yml](docker-compose.yml) and adjust to your personal needs.

-If an admin password is not provided, one will be generated and printed to the console.

 ## Parameters

 Check [the Dockerfile](Dockerfile#L32-L64), more docs will come later.